craftcms/gatsby-source-craft/README.md

 Once your endpoint and schema are established, be sure to enable **Allow discovery of sourcing data for Gatsby** in the **Gatsby** section of the schema you’d like to query with the [gatsby-source-craft](https://github.com/craftcms/gatsby-source-craft) Gatsby plugin.

-You may optionally designate a **Preview Server URL** in the plugin settings.
+You may optionally designate a **Preview webhook target URL** in the plugin settings.

 ### Install and Configure the Gatsby Source Plugin